Hooks

 beforeSend and afterSend

-Use beforeSend to add headers or shape framework-owned responses.
+Use beforeSend to add headers, shape framework-owned responses, or make last-mile route response changes that still match the contract.
 Use afterSend for logging, metrics, and tracing.

 const loggingHooks = {